bor0/gidti/manuscript/chapter5.md

 [^ch5n2]: This is equivalent to Haskell's `class` keyword.
 Interfaces in Idris are very similar to OOP's interfaces.

-[^ch5n3]: In Haskell, the default behaviour is lazy evaluation.
+[^ch5n3]: In contrast, the default behaviour in Haskell is lazy evaluation.